Jacobaea maritima: Distribution

 Jacobaea maritima is native to the western and central Mediterranean region, in northwest Africa (Morocco, northern Algeria, Tunisia), southern Europe (Spain, Gibraltar, southern France including Corsica, Italy including Sardinia and Sicily, Malta, Slovenia, Croatia, Bosnia and Herzegovina, Kosovo, Albania, Montenegro, Serbia, Macedonia, and Greece), and the far west of Asia (Turkey).
 It occurs primarily on cliffs and rocky coastal sites, more rarely inland.

 It is also naturalised further north in Europe (north to Great Britain and Ireland, where occurring mainly in mild coastal areas) and locally in North America.

 Ecology

 As with many other densely tomentose plants, the tomentum, or hair-like pieces on the stems and leaves, is used by some species of bees (e.g. Anthidium manicatum and Anthidium oblongatum in Megachilidae) for nest-building.

-Hybrids are known as Jacobaea erucifolia and Jacobaea vulgaris.
+Hybrids are known with Jacobaea erucifolia and Jacobaea vulgaris.
 The J. vulgaris variant is fertile producing a wide range of intermediate progeny.